Frank Kendall III: Biden administration

 Kendall is sworn in as the 26th secretary of the Air Force by Secretary of Defense General Lloyd Austin at the Pentagon, Washington, D.C., August 4, 2021.

 On April 27, 2021, President Joe Biden announced Kendall as his nominee to be the 26th secretary of the Air Force.
 His Senate confirmation occurred after almost three months of deliberation, due to holds by senators Mike Lee, Gary Peters and Elizabeth Warren, the latter of whom released her hold after Kendall agreed to extend his post-governmental recusal agreements from two to four years.
 Kendall was eventually confirmed by voice vote on June 26, 2021, administratively sworn in on July 28, 2021 and ceremonially sworn in by Secretary of Defense Lloyd Austin on August 4, 2021.

+Trump administration revocation of security clearance

+In August 2026, the Trump administration revoked Kendall's security clearance and barred him from holding any sensitive government position for allegedly disclosing sensitive information about Air Force One's capabilities to an unnamed media outlet.
+On July 7, Trump had used a Qatari-donated jet to fly to the NATO summit in Turkey but one of the older Air Force One planes to fly out the next day, reportedly at the urging of the Secret Service because the Qatari-donated plane lacked some of the advanced security features of the older planes.
+A July 9 New York Times article about the Qatari-donated jet had cited Kendall saying that there had not been enough time for "all the normal Air Force One modifications", indicating that "some mix of security, communications and support is missing" and that he was surprised to see it used outside the U.S.